greenfork/nimraylib_now/CONTRIBUTING.md

 3. Edit resulting Nim file, make sure it runs.
 4. Put this file into a correct category in `examples` (`original` is for self-developed examples).
-5. Compile and run `scripts/make_tests_from_examples.nim` without any arguments, it should create a test file in `tests/examples/yourcategory`.
-6. Run `nimble testExamples` and make sure that your example passes the test.
+5. Run `nimble testExamples` and make sure that your example passes the test.
    If it doesn't pass the test, create an issue or ask me any other way, I will help.